Prostate Cancer Screening

 Moffitt Cancer Center's Approach to Prostate Cancer Screening

 At Moffitt Cancer Center, we offer a wide range of care for prostate cancer.
-If you’re concerned about your prostate cancer risk, or if you already had a PSA elevation or abnormal DRE or both, please contact our oncologists to discuss next steps.
+If you’re concerned about your prostate cancer risk, or if you already had a PSA elevation abnormal DRE, or both, please contact our specialists to discuss the next steps.

 If you have a high PSA level and require further testing, you can be screened for prostate cancer at Moffitt.
 We don’t require a physician’s referral to make an appointment with our Genitourinary Oncology Program; call 1-888-663-3488, or complete a new patient registration form.